Erie County Farm Bureau Policies For 2017-2018

 We the members of the Erie County Farm Bureau resolve…

-- We support continuance of farmers’ markets to support consumption of locally grown foods for county residents; including the health department's proposal including 'Rx' paid for by the health department.
+- We support continuance of farmers' markets to support consumption of locally grown foods for county residents.

-- We support the county health department’s efforts to establish additional local detoxification facilities for rehabilitation of those with drug and alcohol problems.
+- We support the county health department’s efforts to establish additional local detoxification facilities for those with drug and alcohol problems.

 - We support the creation of a local in-patient facility to deal with drug addiction, substance abuse, and mental health illnesses.

-- We support continued testing by the Erie County Health Department, at a county water testing lab in Erie County, for e-coli/sewage and other contamination in tributaries to Lake Erie in relationship to harmful algal blooms.
+- We support testing by the Erie County Health Department, at a county water testing lab in Erie County, for e-coli/sewage in tributaries to Lake Erie in relationship to harmful algal blooms.

 - We support, at least, partial restoration of local government funds; especially for townships.